Cvmcosta/ltijs/docs/provider.md

 ### The [Platform](platform.md) object

-A lti tool works in conjunction with an lti ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool.
+A LTI tool works in conjunction with an LTI ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool.

 #### Registering a new Platform

-The [Lti Provider](provider.md) method `registerPlatform()` returns a Promise that resolves the created `Platform` or `false` if some error occurs.
+The [LTI Provider](provider.md) method `registerPlatform()` returns a Promise that resolves the created `Platform` or `false` if some error occurs.

 ```javascript
 let plat = await lti.registerPlatform(